wp-plugins/ajax-event-calendar/readme.txt

 All events associated with a deleted user are **permanently deleted**.

-= What happens to events associated with a deleted category? = All events associated with a deleted category are re-assigned to the primary category type.
+= What happens to events associated with a deleted category? = All events associated with a deleted category are re-assigned to the primary category.

-= What roles/capabilities does this plugin include? =
-The plugin comes with a custom role called Calendar Contributor (which allows assigned users to add, edit and delete their own calendar events).
-<br>**aec_add_events**: allows a user to add, edit and delete their own calendar events
-<br>**aec_manage_events**: allows a user to add, edit and delete all calendar events
-<br>**aec_manage_calendar**: allows a user to modify calendar settings, control which event fields to display and require, modify categories, and view the activity report

-= I am an administrator and want to grant calendar rights to a user without giving them access to all administrative menus = For more options install the [Members](http://wordpress.org/extend/plugins/members/) plugin and assign the capabilities listed above as desired to existing, or newly created roles.
+= I am an administrator and want to grant calendar rights to a user without giving them access to all blog administrative menus =

-= Plugins known to be incompatibile with AEC =
-WP Minify plugin: to ensure proper display of the calendar detail view, disable the HTML minification option.
+Install a Capabilities/Roles management plugin, such as [Members](http://wordpress.org/extend/plugins/members/), and assign the capabilities listed in the plugin description, to existing or newly created roles.

+= I want to include the calendar to my theme.
+Is there a way to call and display the calendar without short codes? = Yes, place this code in your template at the desired location `<?php echo do_shortcode('[calendar]') ?>`.

 == Screenshots ==

 1. Front-end Calendar Setup
-2. Plugin Options, in the Settings Menu
+2. Options Page
 3. New User Role
-4. New Event field in Users table
+4. Event field on the Users page
-5. Upcoming Events Widget Options
+5. Upcoming Events
-6. Back-end Calendar Administration
+6. Manage Events
-7. Category Administration
+7. Manage Categories
 8. Activity Report
-9. Event Detail Input Form
+9. Event Detail Form
 10. Growl Notifications
 11. Plugin uses built-in WordPress date/time localization and day of week setting
 12. Front-end Calendar View with Upcoming Events and Calendar Contributors Widgets